sivepanda/p2poker/p2p_poker_algorithm.md

 In traditional online poker, a central server shuffles the deck.
 Players must trust that the server is honest and not rigging the order.

+In a p2p network, how do we guarantee that (a) the cards are shuffled (b) no one sees anyone else's cards (c) everyone still draws from a shared deck

 **Solution:** Every player shuffles and encrypts the deck before it is used.
 No single player controls the final order — the deck is the result of all shuffles combined.
-A cheating player can only influence the outcome if *all* other players also cheat.
+No one can see anyone else's cards because they are always in an encrypted state until their reach their owner.
+No one shares the same cards because everyone draws from different parts of the deck.

 ---

 ### Problem 2: A player could claim different cards at showdown than they actually held.

-Without a commitment, a player could wait to see the outcome, then lie about which cards they held to claim a win.
+If player A is the only one who saw their cards, couldnt they just lie?

 **Solution:** Before a player receives their decrypted cards, the last intermediary node broadcasts a commitment — the one-layer-encrypted version of those cards — to the entire network.
 This is published *before* the player can see their cards.
 At showdown, the player's revealed private key must decrypt the stored commitment to exactly their claimed cards.
 The commitment is made before the player knows their hand, so retroactive lying is impossible.

 ---

-### Problem 3: The node publishing the commitment could lie about what it broadcasts.

-The last decrypting node (e.g. C for Player A's cards) both creates the commitment and forwards the packet to A. What stops C from publishing a fake commitment and sending A different cards?

-**Solution:** A can detect this immediately.
-After decrypting their cards, A re-encrypts with their own public key and checks whether the result matches what C published to the network.
-If C sent A a different packet than what was broadcast, the mismatch is cryptographically provable.
-A can reveal their private key to the network purely for dispute purposes, demonstrating the fraud without any reliance on trust.

----

-### Problem 4: A compromised game session exposes all past games.
+### Problem 3: A compromised game session exposes all past games.

 If a player's private key is stolen or leaked, an attacker could potentially decrypt recordings of old games.